Fall, Spring, Academic Year

 Students live in Spanish-speaking homes where three meals are provided daily.
 Each home accommodates one student.
 Homestays are the optimal housing arrangement because of their contribution to the program’s goals of language and cultural immersion.
-Students usually walk or ride rented bikes, but may also be able to take public transportation when available; average commute to classes is 20-30 minutes.
+Students often walk or ride bikes to class, although public transportation may be an option.

-Academic year students may choose to move into private apartments with Spaniards (not other Americans or English-speakers) during the spring semester.
-CIEE will provide a monthly stipend as well as an informational session about this option, but students are entirely responsible for all aspects of this independent living situation.
+Academic-year students may choose to move into private apartments with Spaniards during the spring semester.
+CIEE will provide a monthly stipend, but students are entirely responsible for all aspects of this independent living situation.

 This program is open to UI students who fulfill the following requirements:

 The most recent cost sheet for the program is included below.
 The cost sheet outlines the total estimated costs associated with participating in this program and can be used for financial aid and planning purposes.
 It includes fees charged on students’ U-Bill (CIEE program fee, Study Abroad Administrative Fee, and mandatory Iowa Regents CISI Travel Insurance), as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.
 Please see the respective websites for further details.
 Contact your Study Abroad advisor with questions regarding the cost sheet.